Fun And Free Downloadable Apps For Kids That Are Just Like MineCraft

 As I’ve mentioned earlier in this post, my son’s newfound engineering and design skills have surprised me on many levels.
 He’s able to express his creativity in a safe and controlled virtual environment, and the pride that he has in his creations are priceless.

 Building apps are a great way for your child to relax and unwind after a long day at school.
 When my son comes home from school, we allow him around 30 minutes of iPad time—which he really looks forward to.

 These kid-friendly building apps are really great outlets, and I think that they are awesome alternatives to not only Minecraft, but traditional video games as well.

-Some of these recommended apps are even made for players as young as 4 years of age, while most others are recommended for ages 9 and older (this is based on difficulty level, but I find that even my 3 year old can navigate those pretty well).
+Some of these recommended apps are even made for players as young as 4 years of age, while most others are recommended for ages 9 and older—this is based on difficulty level, but my daughter was able to use the apps at age 3.